Karissa Narukami

 Get to Know Karissa

-Karissa Narukami is a Natural-Born Artist from Richmond, BC, Canada, whose intuitive creativity seems without end.
+Karissa Narukami is a natural born artist from Richmond, BC, Canada, whose intuitive creativity seems without end.

 Karissa’s art pieces have been showcased three times in one-person exhibition in galleries, and numerous times with other local and international artists.
-She has made public works through ‘The Karissa Narukami Autism Foundation’, that addresses Free Art Classes for Children & Youth with Autism and other Developmental Disabilities, sponsored a feeding program, and providing art supplies internationally.
 Recipient of Top Visual Art Award, PWD Champion of Arts, nominated on Excellence Awards in Arts & Culture, Canada.
 Recognized her artistic achievement at Pinacotheque Museum, Luxembourg, Norval Morrisseau Awardee for Visual Arts.
-She has received broad support for her work from the community, numerous recognitions from Legislative Assembly’s, Mayors, and most notably from the Premier of British Columbia.
+Showcased her artworks in one of the largest BMW dealership’s showrooms where her paintings perfectly complemented the beauty and innovation of BMW cars.
+Exhibited in Basel, Switzerland, and in Carrousel du Louvre in Paris, France.
+Chosen to do the Logo by Vancouver Canucks Sports & Entertainment in Vancouver, Canada.
+She has received broad support for her works from the community, numerous recognitions from big organizations, Member of Legislative Assembly’s, Mayors, and most notably from the Premier of British Columbia.

 Despite the challenges of Autism, Karissa Narukami has found solace and empowerment in her Art, and her pieces are a testament to her resilience, creativity, and individuality.
 She hopes that her work will inspire others to embrace their unique perspectives and find their own voice.